Heinrich Eggestein: Career

+Death

-Although his printery was quickly able to establish itself in the market, Heinrich Eggestein got into financial difficulties towards the end of the 1470s.
+Although his printery was quickly able to establish itself in the market, Eggestein got into financial difficulties towards the end of the 1470s.
 He was indebted to the Basel paper merchant, Anton Galliciani, and was successfully sued by him in 1480 for the immediate payment of all outstanding debts.
-On 24 April 1483 Eggestein finally gave up his rights as a citizen of Strasbourg.
-The last printed works which were made by him or with his type were popular prints.
-He was no longer mentioned after 1488.
+Eggestein was no longer mentioned after 1488.
 The date and circumstances of his death are unknown.

-Work
+Printings

 Heinrich Eggestein's activities as a book printer can be established from 1464 until 1488.
 During these 25 years, he published a wealth of printed works with varied content.
 After his first work, the Bible of 1466 which has already been mentioned, he printed two further Latin folio editions of the Holy Scriptures.
 In this connection, the Strasbourg printer also used modern marketing methods.
-Eggestein's book advertisement of 1468/70, which promoted his third edition of the Bible, is considered to be the oldest pamphlet of this kind, along with the advertisements of Mentelin and Schöffer.